 What about snow?

 We don’t often get snowed in at Gwalia but it is a possibility.
 It happens maybe once every 3 years or so.
-We haven’t been snowed in since the Cabin opened in 2014.
 If it is looking likely we’ll give you a ring to discuss the options which are likely to include – i) leaving your car in the village, we’ll come and meet you with sledges to help bring your stuff up the hill ii) offering alternative dates.
 If we get snowed in we try to leave a car in the village and we hike in and out with our shopping, it’s a bit of an effort but it could be extra romantic!